StanHatko/MC_File_Mounter/README.md

-[DRAFT] Implementation of Filesystem Mount for S3 Accessible with mc Command
+[DRAFT] Implementation of Filesystem Mount for Server with Multiple Backend Storage Systems
 =======================================

-This is an implementation of mounting a filesystem with FUSE for an S3-compatible folder accessible using the MinIO mc command.
+The goal of this project is to create a multithreaded FUSE-mounted filesystem that connects to a server supporting multiple configurable Python fsspec storage systems.

+Goal expanded from just supporting single S3-type type system.

 Based on sample FUSE repo https://github.com/MaaSTaaR/LSYSFS.
 Most of the actual methods haven't been implemented yet.

 License: GNU GPL.

-## Testing on Localhost
+## Testing on Localhost (OUTDATED)

 Download MinIO: